Harley-Davidson XR12000 Review

-The XR1200 features a rubber-mounted 1200 cc V-twin
+The XR1200 features a rubber-mounted 1200 cc V-twin with a 10:1

-horsepower at 7,000 RPM and 74 ft-lbs of torque at 4,000 RPM.
+RPM and 74 ft-lbs of torque at 4,000 RPM.

 The XR1200 boasts performance cams, downdraft fuel injection,

 precision-cooled cylinder heads and a large capacity oil cooler.

 A high volume 2-1-2 straight shot exhaust finished in satin

 chrome does away with spent gasses and, in my personal opinion,

 does it in a very attractive manner.

-In an effort to save weight and improve handing, the
+In an effort to save weight and improve handing, the XR uses

-the traditional steel units found on typical Sportsters.
+steel units found on typical Sportsters.
 The XR also utilizes

 for the XR1200.
 Sizes are 120/70ZR18 in front and 180/55ZR17

-Suspension duties are handled via 43 mm inverted Showa
+Suspension duties are handled via 43 mm inverted Showa forks

-in the rear with preload adjustment.
+with preload adjustment.

 Controls and Ergonomics